 The Exciting New Vauxhall Cascada

 In 2013, Vauxhall released the Vauxhall Cascada, which was designed to replace the Vauxhall Astra TwinTop as their flagship cabriolet.
-We haven’t seen the Vauxhall Cascada in the shop yet, but we have performed extensive research on the car’s folding roof.
+We do not often see the Vauxhall Cascada in the workshop, but we have performed extensive research on the car’s folding roof.

 The Cascada is a larger car than the Vauxhall Astra TwinTop with many features that would normally be reserved for a D-segment vehicle (the large car category), including four adult-sized seats and a large 380 litre boot.